Tentacles of Olympic cancellation would reach around globe

 The Olympic brand could be damaged, although the Switzerland-based International Olympic Committee may be among the least affected parties financially if the games are called off.
 The IOC has been resolute in its message, although it has a several-month window to decide.

-“Hard to imagine this will be defined by the end of May, but it could be,” Dr. Ali Khan. an epidemiologist and dean of the College of Public Health at the University of Nebraska, told Associated Press in an email.
-“Regardless, numerous sick athletes could not lead to a very interesting games.”
+“Hard to imagine this will be defined by the end of May, but it could be,” Dr. Ali Khan. an epidemiologist and dean of the College of Public Health at the University of Nebraska, told the AP in an email.
+“Regardless, numerous sick athletes could not lead to a very interesting games.

 “From what we know from numerous other mass-gathering events including sporting events, it is very easy to spread diseases worldwide from such events — from meningitis to Zika," Khan added.
 “Besides welcoming athletes and spectators with their tiny microbes, there is and may be ongoing disease in Japan.”